smesj/Courses-be/README.md

 ## Real - Course Sign up Back End

-This project consists of the Node back end for the course registration exercise
+This project consists of the Node back end for the course registration exercise as well as the docker file to create a postGres image for use locally.

-The course API does a majority of the heavy lifting here and the `courses` object carries most fo what we see displayed in the front end of this application.
+The course API does a majority of the heavy lifting here and the `courses` object carries most of what we see displayed in the front end of this application.

 This has been my first time interacting with `TypeOrm` and thanks to this project I have become a huge fan.

-No new dependancies have been added to this project and the serve/database can be setup and run as outlined below
+No new dependancies have been added to this project and the server/database can be setup and run as outlined below.

 ## Getting Started